kaklakariada/portmapper/README.md

 ## Command line interface

 PortMapper also has a command line interface.
-You can see the available options by adding parameter -h:
+You can see the available options by adding parameter `-h`:

 ```
 $ java -jar portmapper.jar -h
  -add                  : Add a new port mapping
  -delete               : Delete a new port mapping
  -description VAL      : Description of the port mapping
  -externalPort N       : External port of the port mapping
  -gui                  : Start graphical user interface
  -h (-help)            : Print usage help
  -info                 : Print router info
  -internalPort N       : Internal port of the port mapping
--ip VAL               : Internal IP of the port mapping (default: host)
+ -ip VAL               : Internal IP of the port mapping (default: localhost)
  -lib VAL              : UPnP library to use
  -list                 : Print existing port mappings
  -protocol [TCP | UDP] : Protocol of the port mapping
  -routerIndex N        : Router index if more than one is found (zero-based)
 ```

 ### Examples